 When you start to practice this, you’ll see how composure shifts dynamics.
 In any negotiation, conflict, or crisis, the person who stays calm holds the power.
 They think more clearly, see all the angles, and avoid making costly mistakes born from haste or anger.

 Think about it.
 Who do you trust more in an emergency?
-The person screaming and running in circles, or the one who is calm, assessing the situation, and giving clear directions?
+The person screaming and running in circles, or the one who’s calm, assessing the situation, and giving clear directions?
 Your composure signals strength and reliability.
 People are naturally drawn to and will follow someone who can hold their center when the world is spinning.

 Conclusion